-If your clinic is looking to, or has recently updated to BP Premier Indigo SP1 or Jade, there will be some changes to your workflow for some products.
+If your practice is looking to, or has recently updated to BP Premier Indigo SP1 or Jade, there will be some changes to your workflow for some products.

-See the below table to understand what products the changes to your workflows per product:
+See the below table to understand the changes to your workflows per product:

 Green: Full functionality

 Amber: You can continue to use the product, however there may be some changes to your workflow